MGACHA/2026-FIFA-World-Cup-Squads---Lakehouse-Script/README.md

 2. Cleaning and normalization for analytics (safe column names, structured fields)
 3. Storage into Lakehouse Delta table
 4. Analysis scripts for age, caps, and goals trends
-5. GitHub-ready markdown reports with image references
+5. Markdown reports with image references
-6. CSV export for source publishing
+6. CSV export for source

 ---